Alakhdeepsingh/Dawat/README.md

 • This website provide you the option to order food online according to your choices via zomato

-I• t contains a home, about, services, menu, gallery, contact and a footer.
+• It contains a home, about, services, menu, gallery, contact and a footer.

 Visit Website : https://alakhdeepsingh.github.io/Restaurant-website/  or   https://restaurantstar.netlify.app/